rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ## Data Parallellism

-Data parallellism is the other main parallellisation paradigm.
+Data parallellism is one of the two main pallellisation paradigms.
 It refers to distributing the data between the ranks.
 Each rank processes it's own portion of the input data and communicates only the portion that is necessary to the other ranks.
 Often all the ranks execute the same steps, just with a different set of data.